 Nonstop decay is a process that affects transcripts that have polyA features (including signal) without a prior stop codon in the CDS, i.e. a non-genomic polyA tail attached directly to the CDS without 3' UTR.
 These transcripts are subject to degradation.
 Their translation could give rise to harmful peptides with a poly-K (poly-lysine) stretch at the C-terminal end.
 Much like NMD transcripts, either aberrant splicing or SNPs can cause these transcripts to be generated.
-See Figure 20 for examples.
+See Figure 22 for examples.
+The end not found tag should not be set.

-Figure 20: instances of nonstop decay
+Figure 22: instances of nonstop decay